 For assessment tasks completed outside the classroom, the written notification must also include:

-■ a Statement of Authenticity and Academic Integrity (this must be signed by the student and submitted with the completed assessment task - see 2.5 and 2.20).
+• a Statement of Authenticity and Academic Integrity (this must be signed by the student and submitted with the completed assessment task).

 Where appropriate, marking criteria/information about how the task will be assessed will also be included.